FreeCAD/FreeCAD/src/Mod/Sketcher/Blocks/README.md

 Each `.txt` file is a geometry snapshot in the format produced by Sketcher's **Copy Elements** command.
 To create a block, select at least two edges while editing a sketch, then choose **Create Block** from the right-click menu or the Blocks menu.
+In the tool widget, optionally enable **Fixed Size** as the block's insertion default, then click in the sketch to choose the block origin.
 Choose a name in the save dialog, which starts in the default block library folder.
+Geometry is saved relative to the chosen origin.
+Internal constraints are kept;
+constraints anchoring the selection to the source sketch axes are omitted.
 The sketch and clipboard remain unchanged.
 Alternatively, save Copy Elements clipboard text as UTF-8.
 Insert Block can browse to that file.
 Files in the user's `Mod/Sketcher/Blocks` directory also appear in the library;